DeepLearnI/atlas-ce-docs/docs/api_docs/sources/team/on-prem-installation.md

 * Have a user interact with the system

+This setup is ideal for teams of Machine Learning Engineers who want to share resources and run Deep Learning jobs an on-premise compute cluster.

 ## Prerequisites

 * A networked file system to use as a shared configuration location for all nodes